 When finalized, you have a project folder structure containing:

-Note: The site is configured to use IIS Express.
-If you attempt to run it under Visual Studio Development Server, you may get unexpected behaviors, since the site has a different runtime and configuration model.
-When you install an empty site, there will be no search, this will be added later.
+Note: When you install an empty site, there will be no search, this will be added later.

 Here we will create a simple standard page type based on MVC, with an editorial area and a heading.
 Page types created this way inherit from the IContent interface in the Optimizely content model, providing some built-in functionality used in many content types.